Steps to Apply for an Undergraduate Degree

 • Take a photo of the printed document, convert the .png or .jpg file to a PDF.

-The bachelor’s degree application includes two essays: a Statement of Interest and Qualifications Essay and a Reflective Essay.
+The bachelor’s degree application includes two essays: a Statement of Interest Essay and a Reflective Essay.

 Reflective Essay

-In the reflective essay, you are encouraged to share the personal motivators that have shaped your interest in studying public health.
-This essay gives you the opportunity to share non-academic components of yourself as an applicant, as well as how you would contribute to a diverse and inclusive community at Michigan Public Health.
+In the reflective essay, explain your personal motivators and how your personal background will bring a unique perspective to the program.
+This essay gives you the opportunity to share non-academic components about yourself as an applicant, as well as how you would contribute to a diverse and inclusive community at Michigan Public Health.
 Consider the following:

 • Are there any social identities that have impacted your decision to pursue public health?